Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 **Note: Check to make sure that the new version of the package has been released on PyPI, even if the `Publish package to feed` step fails in the CI.**

-# Step 5: Create a new PR to remove package from ci.yml
+# Step 5: Create a new PR to remove package from CI

 - Remove the package artifact from `azure-mypackage/ci.yml`.
 More specifically, remove the `name` and corresponding `safeName` lines from under `Artifacts` here: